AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 If a follower of the Luxon who has undergone the ritual of consecution dies within 100 miles of a Luxon beacon, their soul is ensnared by it and reincarnated within the body of a random Humanoid newborn within 100 miles of the beacon.

+***Ruidus.*** Two moons hang in the sky of Exandria.
+One is Catha, a large, pale orb that cycles through its phases once per month.
+The other is Ruidus, a ghostly vermilion satellite that circles Exandria once every six months.

+Catha’s brightness is constant, its phases predictable.
+Conversely, Ruidus exhibits strange behavior, seeming to glow more brightly at times or suddenly casting off its shadow to appear full.
+The vermilion moon often disappears from the night sky entirely, while at other times it unexpectedly flares with bright, ruddy light.

+Not all people fear Ruidus, but superstitions about it are widespread across Exandria.
+Some of the more well-known superstitions include the following:

+**Harbinger.** Those who are born on a night when Ruidus is full are destined to bring suffering to others or to experience great tragedy in their own lives.

+**Malice.** Those who study Ruidus and become obsessed with its secrets are compelled to cause misfortune and woe.

+**Misadventure.** Plans made or set in motion when Ruidus is full are doomed to failure, often due to betrayal or miscommunication.

 ## Your Character in the World

 Characters in this campaign **begin at 3rd level**.